What I Write

 I LOVE elves!

-I hate half-elves.
+I hate those whiny-ass half-elves!
 They don’t exist in Kaihals.

 I prefer magic and spirituality to technology and politics.